Loading

 Aquarium Mondo Marino, Maremma, Tuscany

 Tuscany's largest and latest aquarium is in Valpiana and is a great place to spend an hour or two.
-Its small, so don't expect a Genova experinece, but I particularly like it because it is aimed at educating children - and us! - about our marine environment.
+Its small, so don't expect a Genova experience, but I particularly like it because it is aimed at educating children - and us! - about our marine environment.
 There is always something new to see and the aquarium and its staff specialise in the study of the white shark, of which there are two to see and watch being fed.
 Aquarium Mondo Marino.

 Take a dip in a freshwater lake and visit Etruscan Tombs

-Lago dell'Accesa, Valpiana Massa Marittima Maremma Italy
+Lago dell'Accesa Massa Marittima Tuscany

 Just a few kilometres east of Valpiana before you reach the tiny hamlet of La Pesta is the beautiful, crystal clear freshwater karst lake of the Lago dell'Accesa (the Accesa Lake), once the home of an important Etruscan civilisation in ancient Etruria for the extraction of precious metals.
 One side of the lake is reserved for fishermen and the other for bathers, but in the summer no one seems to mind mixing and the wooded jetties are full of youngsters and families dipping their toes and sunbathing amongst the reeds.
-There is a tale told about a resident crocodile, but it hasn't been seen of late!
-Read about the Etrsucan tombs in the woodland surrounding the lake.

 Take a drive or cycle along one of my favourite country routes